Published July 9, 2026 · Updated August 10, 2026 · 10 min read

 Which free career tests actually give you results, and which paywall them?

 Fully free with results: O*NET Interest Profiler and 123test.
-Free with genuinely useful results: 16Personalities (the free type profile) and Make the Leap (real personalized paths and pattern, not a teaser).
-Free to take but the detailed report is paid: Truity, CareerExplorer, and CareerFitter.
-The last group is the freemium pattern - free to start, paid to see the depth - so know which you are getting before you invest 30 minutes.
+Free with genuinely useful results: 16Personalities (the free type profile), CareerExplorer (matches and reports free with an account), and Make the Leap (real personalized paths and pattern, not a teaser).
+Free to take but the detailed report is paid: Truity and CareerFitter (CareerExplorer moved its reports into the free tier at our last check).
+That last group is the freemium pattern - free to start, paid to see the depth - so know which you are getting before you invest 30 minutes.

 Is it worth paying for a career assessment?